xjtuiair-cag/SiYuan/README.md

 ```
 3. Generate bitstream

 Generate bitstream need vivado, so please make sure you have installed vivado.
-We recommend to use vivado 2018.2, but other version is OK.
-If you have any problems in generating bitstream, please consult us in the `Issue`.
+We recommend to use vivado 2018.2, but other version is acceptable.
+If you have any problems in generating bitstream, please put it in the `Issue`.

 If you are familiar with vivado GUI, you can run the following command to create SiYuan project.
 Then you will see the project in vivado GUI, and you need to run sythesis and implementation and generate bitstream by yourself.
 ```sh